ath-r/forma/README.md

 * Oscillators use SIMD to compute multiple stops in parallel, e.g. 16′, 8′, 4′, and 2′ stops are computed at the cost of a single oscillator.

 * Polysynth-style voice allocation, with a maximum of 16 voices.
+Oscillators are synced such that identical frequencies don't cancel each other out.

 Planned features (high to low priority):